-After Keith Havens graduated from Robbinsdale High School in 1941, he served as a camouflage expert in the U.S. Army.
+After Keith Havens graduated from Robbinsdale High School in 1941, he served as a camouflage expert in the United States Army.
 He then studied at the Minneapolis School of Art from 1947 to 1949, and led the Children’s Saturday Studio Classes as a student.
 Part of his education was at the college’s Outdoor School of Painting in Grand Marais, along Lake Superior.

 He went on to a full career of painting, teaching, and inventing.
 His works were in watercolor, oil, charcoal, and ink.
 He was an author, artist, inventor, and creator of toys and games.